 AFordham education blends arigorous curriculum with theresources, culture, and energy of New York City—a unique combination by any measure.
 Fordham students serve as interns at the United Nations and are mentored by CEOs ofFortune 500 companies.
 They win Google Lime Scholarships and capture prestigious Fulbright Fellowships, continuing their studies and service around the world.
 As the Jesuit University of New York, Fordham is a placewhere talent and intellect are nurtured and dreams are achieved.
 With world-class faculty members who are committed to both teaching and research, every student is challengedto excel, and every student receives the individual attention needed to do so.

 Students choose from more than 60 majors in the liberal arts, sciences, performing arts, and business and complete a rich core curriculum that spans literature, history, science, theology, philosophy, and the arts.
 Special offerings include honors programs, involvement in original research, study abroad, dual-degree programs with Fordham’s graduate schools, and pre-professional programs in architecture, law, medicine, and other health professions.
 The Bachelor of Science in Global Business program at the Lincoln Center campus offers four multidisciplinary concentrations, while providing students with an international business perspective and an understanding of the countries and cultures in which they may one day serve.

 New York is our campus

 Fordham draws students from around the globe who want to live and learn while immersed in the diversity and opportunity of a world capital.
-Benefiting from an extensive internship program, students can choose from more than 2,600 opportunities in business, communications, education, government, health care, biomedical research, law, the arts, and other fields.
+Benefiting from an extensive internship program, students can choose from 2,600 NYC-based internship companies in business, communications, education, government, health care, biomedical research, law, the arts, and other fields.

-New York City not only provides unparalleled internship and career advantages but also a never-ending list of things to see and do, from Broadway theater, museums, and music to major league sports or a bike ride through Central Park.
+New York City not only provides unparalleled internship and career advantages but also a never-ending list of things to see and do, from Broadway theatre, museums, and music to major league sports or a bike ride through Central Park.

 Two distinct locations